KagBen/FactoryManagment/README.md

 - **Role-Based Access**: Role-based access control ensures that admin users have controlled access to user data, while non-admin users have limited access.
 - **Action Limits**: The system enforces daily action limits to maintain system integrity, allowing admins to monitor and restrict user actions.
 - **Automatic Logout**: Users are automatically logged out if they exceed their daily action limits, enhancing security.
+- **Action Logging**: Actions are logged and stored in files for traceability and auditing.

 ## Technology Stack